aaravmody/Voice-agent-for-Interia/README.md

 ## Running the System

 - **Automated Workflow**: The n8n workflows automate the process of fetching leads, initiating calls, and updating statuses.
-- **Monitoring**: Regularly check Airtable/Google Sheets for updates on lead statuses and review call records for quality assurance.
+- **Monitoring**: Regularly check Airtable for updates on lead statuses and review call records for quality assurance.

-## Evaluation Criteria

-- **Functionality**: Ensure that the workflows correctly fetch leads, initiate calls, and update statuses as intended.
-- **Voice Agent Effectiveness**: The agent should efficiently qualify leads while maintaining a professional and helpful demeanor.
-- **Error Handling**: The system should gracefully manage edge cases such as unanswered calls and inappropriate language.